 Women in construction

 “A diversified labour force will benefit all sections of the industry,” says Andrew.
 “One woman was with us for seven years, doing finishing work and drafting work on the computer, and she moved on to become a Drafter.
 We had an Administrator in the business as well, who has moved on to another administration job.
 I am seeing more and more women doing labour work on construction sites.”

-“I think women can still be intimidated working with men, and it is not something business owners always consider.
+“I think women could be intimidated working with men, and it is not something business owners always consider.
 It is a learning curve for everyone.
-Women need to be confident in their abilities, keeping in mind that starting out, no one is confident in their abilities.
 Women bring a different perspective to the workplace, and it is important to include them.”

 For more information about Ravenwood Stairways, call 902-853-3037.